-- A spouse may have to pay maintenance to the other spouse
+- one spouse may have to pay maintenance to the other spouse

-- Grandchildren or great‑grandchildren may have to pay maintenance to their grandparents or great‑grandparents
+- (great-)grandchildren may have to pay maintenance to their (great-)grandparents

-- Grandparents or great‑grandparents may have to pay maintenance to their grandchildren or great‑grandchildren
+- (great-)grandparents may have to pay maintenance to their (great-)grandchildren

-- An unmarried parent may have to pay maintenance to the other parent, if a child is in their care
+- an unmarried parent many have to pay maintenance to the other parent, if a child is in their care

 2 Up to what age can a child benefit from a maintenance allowance?
 Are there different rules for maintenance concerning minors and adults?

-There is no age limit for child maintenance: it must be paid as long as the child is dependent on it, unless this is due to some fault on the child’s part.
-However, as soon as children have finished education and training they are usually expected to provide for themselves.
+There is no age limit for child maintenance: it must be paid as long as the child is dependent on it, unless the child is at fault.
+However, as soon as children have finished their education and training, they are usually expected to provide for themselves.
 German maintenance legislation generally privileges children who are minors over adult children who have completed their general education.
 The requirements imposed on the person liable for maintenance are stricter, and minors take priority over children who have reached full age.

 3 Should I apply to a competent authority or a court to obtain maintenance?
 What are the main elements of this procedure?

-For a maintenance obligation to be recognised, the entitled party must normally apply to a court, or to the Youth Welfare Office (Jugendamt), or to a notary, in order to obtain an enforceable title (vollstreckungsfähiger Titel) that allows a sum of money to be compulsorily collected.
+For a maintenance obligation to be recognised, the entitled party must normally apply to a court, the Youth Welfare Office (Jugendamt) or a notary, in order to obtain an enforceable title (vollstreckungsfähiger Titel) that allows a sum of money to be compulsorily collected.

-If the claim is contested it must be tried in court.
-However, the obligation to satisfy a claim can be acknowledged before a notary or the Youth Welfare Office.
-The scope of the authority of the Youth Welfare Office is more restricted than that of the notary: the Youth Welfare Office can record an obligation to maintain a child up to the age of 21, or a claim by a mother or a father arising from the birth of a child.
+If the claim is contested, it must be tried in court.
+However, the obligation to satisfy a claim can be recognised before a notary or the Youth Welfare Office The scope of the authority of the Youth Welfare Office is more restricted than that of the notary: the Youth Welfare Office can record an obligation to maintain a child up to the age of 21, or a claim by a mother or a father arising from the birth of a child.

 Disputes over maintenance claims are family law cases and are dealt with by the family court (Familiengericht).
 The proceedings are regulated by the Act on Procedure in Family Matters and Matters of Non-contentious Jurisdiction (Gesetz über das Verfahren in Familiensachen und in den Angelegenheiten der freiwilligen Gerichtsbarkeit – FamFG) and the Code of Civil Procedure (Zivilprozessordnung – ZPO).